UzL-ITS/cipherfix/README.md

 ## Replacing Framework Modules
-It is possible to extend or replace the taint tracking and preprocessing modules by adding own tools that produce a suitable trace file format.
+It is possible to extend or replace the taint tracking and preprocessing modules by adding own tools that produce suitable trace files.

 For building or using single modules, please use the provided `build.sh` and `run.sh` scripts in the respective subdirectories, or replace them by your own.